 Frequently asked questions

-Find answers to some common questions about living with and treating relapsed/refractory multiple myeloma.
+Find answers to some common questions about living

 If you need help paying for POMALYST, BMS Access Support® can help you and your loved ones understand the programs and services that may be available to you.